Range Resources Corporation (RRC) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Range Resources Corporation (NYSE: RRC) Right Now?

-The price-to-earnings ratio for Range Resources Corporation (NYSE: RRC) is above average at 4.68x.
-The 36-month beta value for RRC is also noteworthy at 2.12.
-There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 1 rating it as “overweight,” 13 rating it as “hold,” and 2 rating it as “sell.”
+The price-to-earnings ratio for Range Resources Corporation (NYSE: RRC) is 4.68x, which is above its average ratio.
+Moreover, the 36-month beta value for RRC is 2.12.
+Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 1 as “overweight,” 13 as “hold,” and 2 as “sell.”

 Top 5 AI Stocks to Buy for 2023